alecthomas/participle/README.md

 Participle supports outputting an EBNF grammar from a Participle parser.
 Once the parser is constructed simply call `String()`.

+Participle also [includes a parser](https://pkg.go.dev/github.com/alecthomas/participle/v2/ebnf) for this form of EBNF (naturally).

 eg. The [GraphQL example](https://github.com/alecthomas/participle/v2/blob/cbe0cc62a3ad95955311002abd642f11543cb8ed/_examples/graphql/main.go#L14-L61) gives in the following EBNF: